Alvin Rosco Stancil

 Alvin and his brother Joe had a grain threshing business in 1924.
 Sometimes George helped too.
 Alvin furnished the gasoline engine.
 Wheat was fed into the thresher.
 The engine acted up.
 Alvin oiled it, and made adjustments while it was running.
 While tinkering with it his left pointer finger got into the machine and it was cut off at the first joint.
 "I don't know if I'm going to be able to play my violin," were Alvin's words of despair.
 Miraculously Alvin was still able to play.

-George wrapped the finger in his hankerchief and took it home.
-He told sons Emmette and Ralph and nephew Clyde to bury it, in the graveyard by Fannie's grave.
-Emmette, Ralph and Clyde picked up the hole diggers, carried the wrapped finger to the graveyard.
+George wrapped the finger in his handkerchief and took it home.
+He told his sons Emmette and Ralph and his nephew Clyde to bury it in the graveyard by Fannie's grave.
+Emmette, Ralph, and Clyde picked up the hole diggers and carried the wrapped finger to the graveyard.
 They dug a hole in a spot beside Fannie's grave.
 Curiosity got the best of them.
-Ralph, always full of curiosity unwrapped the finger for good look before the burial.
+Ralph, always full of curiosity, unwrapped the finger for a good look before the burial.

 Although Harvey was better known for creating nicknames, Alvin did nickname Carletta, John's daughter, "Carspinner."

-A beautiful and friendly, sable and white collie, 'Bob,' greeted visitors to Alvin and Esther's farm.
+A beautiful and friendly sable and white collie, 'Bob,' greeted visitors to Alvin and Esther's farm.
 Bob was an excellent cow dog and popular with the kids.
 One hot summer day, Alvin decided Bob's sable and white fur coat was making him too hot.
-Alvin solution was to shear him.
-Alvin had sheared sheep before, he had the 'Know How.'
+Alvin's solution was to shear him.
+Alvin had sheared sheep before; he had the 'know-how.'
 Bob's long hair and distinguished looks were gone.
 Even his mistress Esther didn't recognize Bob.
 The neighborhood dogs didn't either!

 Alvin bought Glenn a bicycle.
 Glenn was proud of his new bike.
 Cousins "G.I."
 George Ira Stancil Jr. and "Junior" Thomas Emmette Stancil Jr. had bicycles but not as fine as his.
 George bought a bicycle for his foster son, Bill.

-A black hearse returned his body home for the traditional Wake.
-The coffin was place in the new addition of the house.
+A black hearse returned his body home for the traditional wake.
+The coffin was placed in the new addition of the house.
 Family and friends remained with the open casket throughout the night.
 Rev. James A. Evans, pastor of Holly Springs Freewill Baptist Church, preached from the front porch.
 A black hearse arrived from the Grizzard Funeral Parlor.

 Renn Stancil Hinton